pawelc/docs/toread2.md

-Large-scale machine learning with stochastic gradient descent Using prior knowledge in a nnpda to learn context-free languages Designing a counter: Another case study of dynamics and activation landscapes in recurrent networks
+Large-scale machine learning with stochastic gradient descent Using prior knowledge in a nnpda to learn context-free languages Designing a counter: Another case study of dynamics and activation landscapes in recurrent networks Beyond prediction: A framework for inference with variational approximations in mixture models